Stroke & Vascular Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Many unruptured cerebral aneurysms can be safely and durably treated with current microsurgical or endovascular techniques.
+Cerebral aneurysms are common in the general population, with a prevalence of 2% to 5% (36).
+Many unruptured cerebral aneurysms can be safely and durably treated with microsurgical or endovascular techniques.
 The technical feasibility of aneurysm treatment is only one aspect of the comprehensive assessment for each patient.
 Part of the workup for a given patient is making a clinical decision on whether or not to treat the unruptured aneurysm.
-A host of factors including patient age, risk factors of aneurysm rupture, family history, and size/morphology of the aneurysm are considered.
-The anxiety seen in patients diagnosed with an unruptured cerebral aneurysm can be tremendous and this often drives the decision to treat in many cases.
-In this article we will review the epidemiology, pathophysiology, diagnostic workup, treatment strategies, and clinical outcomes that should be considered prior to making management decisions regarding unruptured cerebral aneurysms.
+Several factors are considered, including patient age, risk factors of aneurysm rupture, family history, and aneurysm size and morphology.
+Aneurysm rupture has a mortality as high as 10% to 12% in the first 24 hours (36).
+Thus, the anxiety seen in patients diagnosed with an unruptured cerebral aneurysm can be tremendous, and this often drives the decision to treat in many cases.
+This article reviews the epidemiology, pathophysiology, diagnostic workup, treatment strategies, and clinical outcomes that should be considered before making management decisions regarding unruptured cerebral aneurysms.

 • Saccular or “berry” aneurysms are abnormal focal outpouchings of cerebral arteries that typically occur at vessel bifurcations. | |